DineshKachhot/targety/README.md

-# targety
+# Why this repo?

-Flutter multiple targets setup
+Sample project for set multiple targets in Flutter App.